NVIDIAGPUTeachingKit/rosjet/INSTALLATION.md

 ## Preparing the Jetson Board

-* Plug one end of the ethernet cable in Jetson board and plug the other end into the router
+* Plug one end of the ethernet cable into the Jetson board and plug the other end into the router
 * Do not plug in power adapter just yet (you will plug in power during the OS flash step)

 ## Running JetPack